boost-ext/di/doc/user_guide.md

 ***Description***

 Policies operates on dependencies in order to limit allowed behaviour or visit created types during run-time.
-Policies are set up via [di::config].
+Policies are set up via [Configuration].

 <span class="fa fa-eye wy-text-neutral warning"> **Note**<br/><br/>
 By default Boost.DI has no policies enabled.